 1954 - The Lawrence E. Deutsch Residence, 7163 ????, Los Angeles CA. Commissioned 1950.
 Photo by Tycho Saariste.

 1955 - The Coneco

 Corporation House, Sherman Oaks CA.

-1955 - The Baldwin House, 1949 Micheltorena Street, Los Angeles CA. Photo by Tycho Saariste.
+1955 - The Baldwin House, 1949 Micheltorena Street, Los Angeles CA. As of 2013, still owned by the Rosemary Baldwin Trust.
+Photo by Tycho Saariste.

 1956 - The Willis Harpel Residence I, 7764 West Torreyson Drive, Los Angeles CA. Sold to Annette Fulgelso.
 Mark Haddawy bought it in 2006 and did a complete restoration, including ripping out a second story addition and recreating Lautner's original interior details.
 Photos by Gary Friedman.